chetrit/my-world/README.md

 My world is a finite terraformer program created with CSFML library (in C).
 It's a software that allows you to edit and create a world on an arbitrary-sized map in "god mode", with plenty of feature.
 It aims to show the capabilites of CSFML lib (an adaptation of SFML in C) and a lot of mathematical "cool" effects !

+## Demonstration
+(some gif might freeze during the animations, it is not the case on the real program)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/basic-editing.gif)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/tools.gif)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/menu.gif)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/colors.gif)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/rectangular_map.png)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/3dshape.png)

 ![](https://github.com/chetrit/my-world/blob/master/ressources/highlight/animations.gif)

 # Installation and compilation